AffectAnalysisGroup/PyAFAR/README.md

 A complete description of each variable in the output can be found [here](./resources/readme/output_format.md).

+**Infant Models**
+The Infant models are not yet available.
+For participant privacy, they must be encrypted.
+We have encountered difficulties in encrypting the models and are working to resolve them.
+They will be released as soon as reliable encryption is achieved.

 ## Citations

 PyAFAR is a result of the following publications.
 If you use PyAFAR in your work, cite our following contributions: